ItipatS/HoloArena/README.md

 ## 📌 Author Note
+Built and maintained by Itipat Songsampansakul as part of a portfolio project.
 This is a solo project built with ~1 year of Unity experience, emphasizing hands-on learning, scalable systems, and code organization.
 It's a work-in-progress but already demonstrates strong foundations in gameplay logic, UI flow, and clean software design.